Dave Van Ronk Sings Ballads, Blues, and a Spiritual

-Dave Van Ronk Sings Ballads, Blues and a Spiritual is an album by American folksinger Dave Van Ronk, released in May 1959 on Folkways Records.
+Dave Van Ronk Sings Ballads, Blues and a Spiritual is an album by the American folksinger Dave Van Ronk, released in May 1959 on Folkways Records.

 It was also released on LP as Gambler's Blues and as Black Mountain Blues.
 Some of the songs can be found on the 1991 Smithsonian Folkways CD release The Folkways Years, 1959–1961.